-In all patients found to harbour an incidentally discovered small renal mass, a referral should be sent to a urologist for consideration of nephron-sparing surgery.
-The patient should be counselled about all currently accepted management options including active surveillance, ablative therapies, nephron-sparing surgery and radical nephrectomy.
-It is imperative that these patients be counselled primarily from the standpoint of oncologic control and preservation of renal function and not as potential kidney donors.
+In all patients found to harbor an incidentally discovered SRM, a referral should be sent to a urologist for consideration of nephron-sparing surgery.
+The patient should be counselled about all currently accepted management options, including active surveillance, ablative therapies, nephron-sparing surgery, and radical nephrectomy.
+It is imperative that these patients be counselled primarily from the standpoint of oncological control and preservation of renal function and not as potential kidney donors.
 Failure to adopt this mindset may jeopardize patient care, compromise trust in the transplant community, and expose those involved in their care to ethical and legal ramifications.
-It is our recommendation that the subject of kidney donation not be raised until the decision to proceed with radical nephrectomy has been independently made and well documented.
-Furthermore, it is important that the process be expedited so as not to cause any unnecessary delay in definitive treatment of the tumour.
-We recommend that the transplant surgeon not be involved in the final decision about tumour management so as to avoid any potential conflict of interest.
-Likewise, patients being evaluated for living kidney donation who are found to have an incidental renal mass should be referred to a urologist for a full discussion about the appropriate oncologic management of small renal masses.
+It is our recommendation that the subject of kidney donation not be raised until the decision to proceed with radical nephrectomy has been independently made and well-documented.
+Furthermore, it is important that the process be expedited so as not to cause any unnecessary delay in definitive treatment of the tumor.
+We recommend that the transplant surgeon not be involved in the final decision about tumor management so as to avoid any potential conflict of interest.
+Likewise, patients being evaluated for living kidney donation who are found to have an incidental renal mass should be referred to a urologist for a full discussion about the appropriate oncological management of SRMs.
 Only once this discussion has been completed should living donation be entertained, provided both donor and recipient still wish to pursue this course of action.